robfatland/mocean/README.md

 ### Server setup

 Our goal here is to set up a cloud virtual machine that does just what the above version of **`steps`** does.
+It will include two additional elements: The use of the Linux system daemon and

 - On the cloud start a Virtual Machine
     - On AWS: += Custom TCP, port 8080, source 0.0.0.0/0
         - If this is not done during initialization of the instance:
-            - Add an inbound rule to the instance's Security Group with these same three parameters: Custom TCP, port 8080, source 0.0.0.0/0
+            - Add an inbound rule to the instance's Security Group
+                - Use the same three parameters: Custom TCP, port 8080, source 0.0.0.0/0
         - Use an elastic ip to ensure your server will always appear at the same URL
 - Log in to your VM and install miniconda by copying and pasting: